OctopusDeploy/blog/blog/2019-05/script-modules/index.md

 ![New C# Script Module](new-script-module.png "width=500")

 Once you've defined your Script Module, you can use it in your projects.
-One thing to note is that the new languages require explicit imports - they are not imported automatically as is the case with PowerShell Script Modules, to prevent naming collisions and unexpected behaviour.
+One thing to note is that the new languages require explicit imports; they are not imported automatically as is the case with PowerShell Script Modules.
+This has the benefit of making the script module dependency more explicit and prevents naming collisions and unexpected behavior.

 In the case of C#, this is achieved by a `#load <scriptmodulefilename.csx>` call at the top of the script: